Prostitution in Bulgaria: Sex trafficking

-Bulgaria once maintained a reputation as a transit country for sex trafficking, but subsequently, it has become known as a destination where the sex trade takes place.
-The country remains one of the primary source countries of human trafficking in the EU.
+In addition to being a transit and destination country for the sex trade, Bulgaria also remains one of the primary source countries of human trafficking in the EU.
 Bulgarian women and children are subjected to sex trafficking within the country, as well as in Europe, and the Middle East.
 Romanian girls are subjected to sex trafficking in Bulgaria.
 Government corruption creates an environment enabling some trafficking crimes, and officials have been investigated for suspected involvement in trafficking.

 The Bulgarian government has stepped up its efforts to eradicate human trafficking.
 Authorities launched 66 sex trafficking investigations in 2016, compared with 71 investigations in 2015.
 Authorities prosecuted 72 defendants with sex trafficking in 2016 (55 in 2015).
 The government convicted 34 sex traffickers in 2016 (47 sex traffickers convicted in 2015).
 Only 12 of the 34 convicted traffickers, 34 percent, received a prison sentence that was not suspended, a similarly low rate as in the previous three years.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Bulgaria as a 'Tier 2' country.